 Handling data responsibly is crucial, but in the context of a compliance audit, it’s also important to maintain records of continuous compliance.
 Without a way to record how the cloud infrastructure has maintained security in the past—whether one day ago or three years ago—accessing the information needed in an audit can be impossible.
 With CloudCheckr SnapBack, organizations can completely automate this data collection and retention.
 Compliance and security records for up to seven years is collected automatically and available inside the CloudCheckr application.
 Preparing for an audit of any kind is stressful, but with SnapBack, gathering the data you need is effortless.

-The CIS Controls are an important starting point for public sector organizations needing to increase the security and compliance of their cloud infrastructure.
+The CIS Controls are an important starting point for public sector organizations needing to increase their compliance and cybersecurity in the cloud.
 Just ensuring that the CIS Controls are met will likely improve security dramatically.
 Using CloudCheckr to automate security procedures and enable self-healing can be part of the strategy to successfully implement the CIS Controls, but the benefits from CloudCheckr extend beyond its ability to automate permissions and monitor for leaky buckets.
 Using CloudCheckr can ease the burden of compliance with dozens of regulations and frameworks.
 In addition, CloudCheckr makes accurate compliance data easily available, reducing the stress related to audits and ensuring audit results are based on accurate information.

 Learn how your organization can benefit from cloud management solutions.
-Try CloudCheckr free for 14 days by signing up for a trial at cloudcheckr.com/trial
+Try CloudCheckr free for 14 days.